ultragorira/ultragorira.github.io/_posts/2022-08-05-Timeseries-prediction-with-XGBoost.md

 ```

 The model ran for 1973 rounds instead of 2000 set.
+This is thanks to the early stopping feature.
 Now that the model trained, we can fit the test data and get predictions.
 Then we can merge the predictions with the dataframe.